COVID-19 pandemic in Bulgaria: Economy

-The Bulgarian government has enacted a series of measures aimed at reducing the economic impact of the COVID-19 pandemic to businesses and individuals.
+The Bulgarian government enacted a series of measures aimed at reducing the economic impact of the COVID-19 pandemic on businesses and individuals.

 60/40 measure

 The so-called "60/40 measure" is a short-term instrument to help businesses retain their employees during the COVID-19 crisis.
 The state will cover 60% of employees' insurable earnings, as well as the social insurance contributions owed by the employer.
 The measure is in effect for the duration of the State of Emergency announced on 13 March 2020, but for no longer than 3 months.
+Within its first three months, the scheme paid out roughly 88 million BGN in compensation to over 7,600 enterprises, preserving around 205,000 jobs, with tourism and retail the most represented sectors; the measure was subsequently extended with revised terms from 1 July 2020.
+By April 2022, some 13,646 companies had drawn on the measure, preserving an estimated 331,518 jobs, with a cumulative 1.845 billion BGN disbursed since its introduction.

 State-backed interest-free loans program for individuals

 The program provides state-backed, interest-free, zero-fee loans to individuals, deprived of the opportunity to work as an effect of the COVID-19 pandemic.
 The program is implemented by the Bulgarian Development Bank in partnership with a number of banks from the private sector.

 Self-employed individuals and individuals under an employment contract are eligible for an interest-free loan of up to 4,500 BGN (2,300 EUR), with a grace period between six and twenty-four months, paid out in three monthly installments of 1,500 BGN.
+By late July 2020, over 21,000 applications had been submitted through ten partner banks, with roughly half approved and an average loan size of about 4,000 BGN; two of the participating banks had already exhausted their allocated funds.

 Working capital loans for SMEs

 The program, financed by the Bulgarian Development Bank, provides working capital loans of up to 300,000 BGN, aiming to provide liquidity to SMEs affected by the COVID-19 pandemic.
+Backed by a 500 million BGN fund, the scheme guaranteed up to 80% of a partner bank's risk on each loan and allowed for up to three years of deferral on principal or interest payments; eligible businesses had to employ fewer than 250 people and demonstrate a revenue decline, unpaid receivables, cancelled export contracts or facility closures linked to the pandemic.